-6.9.10 Colombia oil & gas production
+6.9.9 Colombia oil & gas production

-The development in Interoil Colombia's net oil & gas production (after royalties) in 2009-2018 is shown in the first figure below.
-In 2016, production averaged 1,091 boe/day, down 18 % y/y due to low investments on the field after the increased production resultuing from the wells drilled in the 2013 drilling program.
-During 2018, working interest production of oil and gas increased by 1.8% to 1,048 boe/day.
-During the firt quarter of 2019 working interest production of oil and gas was 803 boe/day.
-Interoil intends to implement a plan that considers various activities aimed at sustaining and potentially increasing the production level at Puli-C. These activities include perforations and re-perforations, surface pressure restriction reduction and maintenance.
+The development in Interoil Colombia's net oil & gas production (after royalties) in 2009-2019 is shown in the first figure below.
+Since 2016, production has been slowly down at an annual rate of 18 % mainly due tonatural depletion of the producing wells in the fields.
+During 2019 working interest production of oil and gas reached 1,300 boe/day.
+Interoil Colombia intends to implement a plan that considers various activities aimed at sustaining and potentially increasing the production level at Puli-C. These activities include perforations and re-perforations, surface pressure restriction reduction and maintenance.
 In addition, new wells need to be drilled if the same level of production is to be sustained.
+As part of this program, in October 2019, Interoil Colombia identified a new potential layer of hydrocarbons in the Rio Opia field.
+After workover operations in this field, tests in the target formation were positive, adding 20 bopd to the output from the well.
+This has been an encouraging result for further development of the field.

 The Company has a project to install a new gas treatment plant in Mana to take all the rich components (mixture of propane, butane and natural gasoline) leaving dry gas under commercial specification according to the Colombian gas market.
-The plant was transferred from Louisiana to Houston, Texas for commissioning.
-This work has been delayed for reasons outside Interoil's control.
+During 2019 Interoil Colombia made progress in the design of a BOMT project that combines the installation of a gas treatment plant and a power generation facility which is under consideration by Hocol.
 Current investment in respect of the gas plant acquisition, transportation and commissioning is USD 2.0 million.
+Currently, the plant is located in a warehouse in Houston, Texas.
+In light of an offer for the sale of the plant, Company has recently approved the sale of the plant for the amount of USD 2 million.

 The Company is currently implementing measures to meet the requirements for an upgrade of the environmental license incorporating the gas treatment facilities but is unable to accurately estimate how long this process may take.

-Furthermore, the Company has successfully extended the contract with Turgas until December 2019 on the same conditions.
-The Company shall evaluate alternatives to the project with the view of maximizing efficiencies.
+Furthermore, the Company is in advanced conversations to extend the contract with Turgas until December 2019 on the same conditions The Company shall evaluate alternatives to the project with the view of maximizing efficiencies and synergies.

-In the second figure below, net production (before royalties) is shown for oil and gas from 2009 to 2018.
+In the second figure below, net production (before royalties) is shown for oil and gas from 2009 to 2019.